AdamJeddy/Grad-Project-Code/README.md

 Feb 6:

-- (Adam) Added a script for NLP model
+- Added a script for NLP model
   - Reorganized `Scripts` folder into 2 parts; Data & Model
     - `Scripts/Data` holds all the scripts related to data extraction
     - `Scripts/Model` holds the python code for the NLP model